vikramadithya-06/Read-National-Anthem/README.md

 # Read-National-Anthem
-Contains National Anthem of India in 14 Regional Languages.
+Contains National Anthem of India in 12 Regional Languages of India.